zscaler/terraform-provider-ztc/README.md

     <img src="https://raw.githubusercontent.com/zscaler/zscaler-terraformer/master/images/zscaler_terraformer-logo.svg" alt="Zscaler logo" title="Zscaler" height="50" />
 </a>

-Terraform Provider for ☁️Zscaler Cloud & Branch Connector(ZCBC)☁️
+Terraform Provider for ☁️Zero Trust Workload (ZTW)☁️
 =========================================================================

 ⚠️  **Attention:** This provider is not affiliated with, nor supported by Zscaler in any way.